relaycorp/awala-gateway-desktop/packages/daemon/src/server/control/README.md

 This is a WebSocket endpoint.
 It doesn't take any input, and it outputs one of the following string frames which correspond to the new status as soon as it changes:

-- `CONNECTED_TO_PUBLIC_GATEWAY`: The device is connected to the Internet and we can communicate with the public gateway.
+- `CONNECTED_TO_INTERNET_GATEWAY`: The device is connected to the Internet and we can communicate with the Internet gateway.
-- `CONNECTED_TO_COURIER`: The device is connected to the WiFi hotspot of a courier.
+- `CONNECTED_TO_COURIER`: The device is connected to the Wi-Fi hotspot of a courier.
 The device may or may not have a sync in progress.
-- `DISCONNECTED`: The device is not connected to the public gateway via the Internet or a courier.
-This status is also used if the device is connected to the Internet but the public gateway is unreachable (e.g., it's been blocked using DPI).
+- `DISCONNECTED`: The device is not connected to the Internet gateway via the Internet or a courier.
+This status is also used if the device is connected to the Internet but the Internet gateway is unreachable (e.g., it's been blocked using DPI).
-- `UNREGISTERED`: This gateway hasn't yet registered with its public gateway.
+- `UNREGISTERED`: This gateway hasn't yet registered with its Internet gateway.
 This typically means that the device has never connected to the Internet since the app was installed.

 As soon as the connection is established, it outputs the last known status.